Division of Enrollment Management and Student Affairs

 How We Help Students

 We offer several different services for students.
 All services are provided by licensed and qualified professionals.
-Students can come to the Counseling Center directly for services.
+Students can come to the CCA directly for services.
 Students may also come to the Center through a referral from another professional.
 Sometimes, we offer services in collaboration with other professionals or departments.

 Here are some of the services we offer our students: